sagemath/sagewiki_to_gh-2022-10-10/days73.md

     3. has infinite covolume

  In case 2. and 3. the algorithm should also output a fundamental domain and generators in canonical forms.
 (Charles, Vincent)

- * Generating saddle connections in a given surface and study their statistics *efficiently* (Grace)

  * Affine interval exchange transformations: rotation number for affine circle homeos, generalized Rauzy induction, hyperbolicity, periodic points, ...
 (Charles)